mrflip/big_data_for_chimps-code/README.md

 A torrent of filenames will fly by on the screen as the containers copy data from their internal archive onto the shared volumes the cluster will use. `data_gold`, the filesystem-local version of the data, will have directories about sports, text, airlines and ufos. `data_outd`, for output data, will be empty (that's your job, to fill it). `data_hdfs0` will be a long streak of things in `current/` with large integers in their name.
 The contents of `data_nn` are tiny but so-very-precious: it's the directory that makes sense of all those meaningless filenames from the data node.
 Lastly, the `home_chimpy` volume will have a lot of git and pig and ruby and asciidoc files.
 It's what you paid the big bucks for right there: the code and the book.

 At this point, running `rake docker:ps` will show five containers (`data_{nn,hdfs0,gold,outd}` and `home_chimpy`), all in the stopped stated.
 Wait, what?
 Yes, these are supposed to be in the stopped state -- all they do is anchor the data through docker magic.
-That also means they don't appear if you run `docker ps` -- you have to run `docker ps -a` to see them.
+That also means they don't appear if you run `docker ps` -- you have to run `docker ps -a` to see them (that's why we tell you to run `rake docker:ps`, which includes this flag by default).

 ### Ready the cluster